 An extractable nuclear antigen (ENA) panel detects the presence of autoantibodies in the blood that react with proteins in the cell nucleus.
 These proteins are known as "extractable" because they can be removed from cell nuclei using saline and represent six main proteins (Ro, La, Sm, RNP, Scl-70 and Jo1).

 Autoantibodies are produced when a person's immune system mistakenly targets and attacks the body's own tissues.
 This attack can cause inflammation, tissue damage, and other signs and symptoms that are associated with an autoimmune disorder.

 The ENA panel typically consists of a group of 4 or 6 autoantibody tests.
-The number of tests performed will depend on the laboratory and the needs of the health practitioners and patients it serves.
+The number of tests performed will depend on the laboratory and the needs of the healthcare practitioners and patients it serves.
 Individual ENA panel tests can also be ordered separately.

 A 4-test ENA panel will include:

 |Autoantibody Test||Formally Known As|

 |Anti-SS-A (Ro)||Anti-Sjögren Syndrome A|

 A 6-test ENA panel will include the four tests listed above as well as:

 The ENA panel may be used as follow-up testing to a positive ANA test to help diagnose an autoimmune disorder.
 Testing may be used to help distinguish between autoimmune disorders as well as to monitor autoimmune disease progression.